-If you need to collect your child for any reason during the school day, please report to the school reception area.
+If you need to collect your child for any reason during the school day, please report to the school office.
 Although medical and hospital appointments cannot always be avoided, to minimise disruption to your child’s education, it would be appreciated if you would try to arrange optician and dental appointments outside school hours.
 If this is not possible, please remember to tell us before the time of absence, evidence will be asked for.

-Service personnel returning from/scheduled to embark upon a tour of duty abroad.
+- Service personnel returning from/scheduled to embark upon a tour of duty abroad.

-If you take your child on holiday during term time without the authorisation of the head teacher, the school may inform the LA who could issue a Fixed Penalty Notice.
+If you take your child on holiday during term time without the authorisation of the principal, the school may inform the LA who could issue a Fixed Penalty Notice.
 If a FPN is issued the penalty is £60 per child, per parent/carer when the payment is made within 21 days, after 28 days it will increase to £120.
 Failure to pay within 28 days will result in a summons to appear before the Magistrates Court on the grounds that the parent/carer has failed to secure their child’s regular attendance at school.